Pixel 6: 3 reasons I can't wait to get my hands on it

 Tensor processor

-Previously Google has used Qualcomm's Snapdragon chips in its phone, but now it's going in a bold new direction for the Pixel 6 by launching its own silicon, named Tensor, as the brains inside the handset.
-Google hasn't been specific about what kind of performance upgrades we can really expect to see, but it has said that upgrades to AI and speech recognition will be particularly noticeable, along with the aforementioned photography improvements.
+Previously Google used Qualcomm's Snapdragon chips in its phones, but it's going in a bold new direction for the Pixel 6 by launching its own silicon, named Tensor, as the brains inside the handset.
+Google hasn't been specific about what kind of performance upgrades we can expect, but it has said that upgrades to AI and speech recognition will be particularly noticeable, along with the aforementioned photography improvements.

 It might seem an odd move for Google to start making its own chips, but it's a move that's exciting for the future of its phones.
-The Tensor chip isn't just about raw processing power -- most phones have way more power than they really need -- but by controlling both the hardware and software, Google will be able to develop applications that take full advantage of the components on board.
-Hopefully it could also extend the number of years of software support with that control too, allowing you to hold onto a Pixel 6 for more years with security updates.
+The Tensor chip isn't just about raw processing power -- most phones have way more power than they need -- but by controlling both the hardware and software, Google will be able to develop applications that take full advantage of the onboard components.
+Hopefully, it could also extend the number of years of software support with that control, allowing you to hold onto a Pixel 6 for more years with security updates.

-It's much the same as what Apple has done for some time; using its own silicon in its iPhones and thus having complete control over how the hardware and software interacts.
-It's one of the reasons why Apple's phones tend to age better with even five-year-old handsets still running the latest iOS.
-It's also why Apple recently shifted to using its own M1 chips in its most recent Mac line.
+It's much the same as what Apple has done for some time: using its own silicon in iPhones and thus having complete control over how the hardware and software interacts.
+It's one of the reasons why Apple's phones tend to age better with even 5-year-old handsets still running the latest iOS.
+It's also why Apple recently shifted to using its own M1 chips for its most recent Mac line.

 Android 12

 The Pixel 6 will be among the first phones to launch with Android 12 on board.
-We've been using it in its beta form for a little while already and there's plenty to like and to be excited about trying properly on the Pixel 6.
+We've been using it in its beta form for a little while already, and there's plenty to like and be excited about trying properly on the Pixel 6.

 The Material You design language looks great, especially the ability to create custom themes from your own images.
-Whenever you pick a new background image, Android will sample the dominant color in that image and use it to customise the notification bar, icons, texts and everything else across the interface to give a cohesive look.
-I love customising my phone and I'm really excited to see how the interface looks when I use some of my own photography as backgrounds.
+Whenever you pick a new background image, Android will sample the dominant color in that image and use it to customize the notification bar, icons, texts and everything else across the interface to provide a cohesive look.
+I love customizing my phone, and I'm really excited to see how the interface looks when I use some of my photography as backgrounds.

 Android 12 also makes improvements to privacy, including giving the option to turn off system access to the cameras and microphones -- just in case you get paranoid about certain apps listening in when you don't want them to.